-(i) An employee may be rostered to work ordinary hours in a broken shift which is defined as a shift that is rostered in 2 periods of duty, exclusive of breaks, per day.

-(ii) Where an employee (other than a casual employee) is rostered to work a broken shift, the employee will be paid in accordance with clause 22.4 with a minimum payment as for 2 hours for each period of duty.
+- (i) An employee may be rostered to work ordinary hours in a broken shift which is defined as a shift that is rostered in 2 periods of duty, exclusive of breaks, per day. - (ii) Where an employee (other than a casual employee) is rostered to work a broken shift, the employee will be paid in accordance with the appropriate penalty in clause 22.4 with a minimum payment as for 2 hours for each period of duty.